nikolaus-lemberski/summit-2024-hello-app/README.md

 ## OpenShift deployment

 Just apply the *Deployment.yml* file in the *k8s* directory.
-Check if the pods are created and ready with
+Check if the pod is created and ready with

 `oc get pod -w`

 If there's a problem, investigate and fix.
-When the pod is healthy, find the route with
+When the pod is running and healthy, find the public endpoint with

 `oc get route`